mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 As soon as the Travellers arrive in the system, they will be detected by the scout base and challenged.
 If they came straight here from Alell, then they may have arrived ahead of their arrest warrant; if they are here after Week Three, then the Alahir is waiting for them in this system.
 While most of the ships at the scout base are standard scouts, there are larger and better-armed vessels present.

-It is 400 million kilometres from the scout base at Boughene to Komesh, giving the Travellers two or three days of searching before they are intercepted by Imperial forces.
+It is 400 million kilometers from the scout base at Boughene to Komesh, giving the Travellers two or three days of searching before they are intercepted by Imperial forces.

 #### BAY VENSHAR